bruteForceBilly/hyf-m1-hw-automation/index.md

 ## 3) Non-descriptive css classnames
-When there is css class names that are not descriptive or meaningful to another developer.
+When there are css class names that are not descriptive or meaningful to another developer.
 The names are missing context, using abbreviations or are named after a number.

 ### Explanation
 Try to be more descriptive in your class names.
 For example the css classes ".first-section", ".second-section" or ".div" does not give another developer any information on what part of the page the css is intended to style, or what is the purpose of the style.